Risk Assessment and Treatment

 - integrative approaches to risk assessment and treatment

 - implementing and monitoring non-insurance transfers and management risk

-Successful completion of Risk Management Principles and Pratices or a fundamental knowledge of business management, employee benefits and general insurance (e.g., work experience in the insurance field).
+Successful completion of Risk Management Principles and Practices or a fundamental knowledge of business management, employee benefits and general insurance (e.g., work experience in the insurance field).

-Course Information - REGISTRATION DEADLINE: January 21, 2014
+Course Information - Fall 2014 Details Coming Soon

 Time: 7 - 9:50 p.m.

 Fee: $545 (plus textbooks; pricing on registration form)